 Information provided by (Responsible Party):

 Department of Veterans Affairs

 Qualitative pilot study of patients' views of their experience with antiviral treatment for hepatitis C.

-- Attributes of treatment experience identified in inductive qualitative analysis [ Time Frame: Zero to five years since ending treatment. ] [ Designated as safety issue: No ]
+- Attributes of Treatment Experience [ Time Frame: Zero to five years since ending treatment. ] [ Designated as safety issue: No ]

 patients who initiated antiviral treatment for hepatitis C

 Qualitative pilot study of patient' views of their experiences with antiviral treatment for hepatitis C. Two groups of patients will be sampled: nine who completed a 24 or 48 week course of treatment and nine who withdrew from treatment prior to planned end.
 Interview data will be analyzed using narrative and grounded theory methods to identify attributes of treatment experience that may discriminate between completion and withdrawal.

 |Ages Eligible for Study:

 ||18 Years and older